MicrosoftEdge/WebView2Feedback/specs/ProgrammaticSaveAs.md

   /// Get the `ConfrimToSave` for save as
   [propget] HRESULT ConfirmToSave ([out, retval] BOOL* confirmToSave);

   /// Returns an `ICoreWebView2Deferral` object.
-Use this operation to complete
+This will defer showing the
-  /// the SaveAsRequestedEvent.
+  /// default Save As dialog and performing the Save As operation.
   HRESULT GetDeferral([out, retval] ICoreWebView2Deferral** deferral);

   /// `ResultFilePath` is absolute full path of the location.
 It includes the